 We loved the day and learnt so much about the British community and ways that we contribute.
 We are also now very determined that all our voices matter and that everyone should be listened to and respected.

-Take a look at some more of our wonderful pictures from The British Values Curriculum Day in Key Stage 1.
+Take a look at some more of our wonderful pictures below from The British Values Curriculum Day in Key Stage One.

 Saltergate Junior School